sunel/eav/README.md

 #### Custom Table or New Field Type

-To Register new Field Type or to store date in custome table you can create the Schema as follows.
+To register new Field Type or to store data in Custom Table you can create the Schema as follows.

 ```php
 Schema::create('[field_type_table_name]', function (Blueprint $table) {